Here’s how to define Manipulation through Fear,

 Fear is best addressed by a willingness to give fear direct attention, challenge its assumptions, and receive its gifts so that personal response is not overwhelmed by implied threats and doomed possibilities.

 Embraced within personal resiliency, fear can provide a moment of transformation where the worst possible becomes the foundation to create and embrace the best ever.
-To respond this way requires the ability to respond quickly and adapt in the face adversity.
+To respond this way requires the ability to respond quickly and adapt in the face of adversity.
 This type of response also requires the opposite objective of manipulative fear – namely a belief in self-worth and self-trust.